swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 better understand your webpage which can help your page rank higher in search results.

-Gatsby has a huge array of [plugins](https://www.gatsbyjs.org/plugins/) that make a lot of things about making a website easy and convenient.
+Gatsby also has a huge array of [plugins](https://www.gatsbyjs.org/plugins/) that make a lot of things about making a website easy and convenient.
 For example, there are plugins for generating a sitemap, lazy-loading images, accessing the filesystem, and so much more.
 Gatsby also has a great community and ecosystem of people working to continuously improve it.

 One of the core features of Gatsby is that it uses [GraphQL](https://www.gatsbyjs.org/docs/graphql/) to integrate Gatsby plugins